sct-pipeline/multiparametric-fixed-fov/README.md

 FOV is systematically centered at a particular disc or mid-vertebral level.
 This prior knowledge enables us to bypass the registration between the template and an anatomical data (typically T1 or T2), from which we can get the vertebral level information.

-This pipeline will loop across all subjects (or only the subjects that you have specified) located under the DATA folder and results will be concatenated into single csv files where each row will correspond to a subject.
-The files will be output in the `DATA` folder.
+This pipeline will loop across all subjects (or only the subjects that you have specified) located under the `data` folder and results will be concatenated into single csv files where each row will correspond to a subject.
+The files will be output in the `data` folder.

 The following metric is output:
 - **mt**: MTR in WM in whole WM and sub-tracts, averaged across slices